Badsworth/pfml_scripts/api/README.md

 ## Environment Configuration

-Environment variables for the local app in the `docker-compose.yml` file.
+Environment variables for the local app are in the `docker-compose.yml` file.

 ```yaml
 services: